 Of all the pesky critters, fleas are the smallest, hardest to find and catch.
 In addition, they have a hard outer shell or exoskeleton, so simply brushing them away or swatting them won't kill them.
 They have to be either smashed or destroyed by abrasive powders that work their way through the outer protective shell, causing the flea to dry out and die.

 Poison sprays of course, work much faster, but have added health hazards of their own.

-If you have a flea infestation, you must treat your whole house and yard, or the problem will continue, as the tiny, invisible flea eggs can become trapped in your carpet, or your pets' fur, or even your bedding.
+If you have a flea infestation, you must treat your whole house and yard, or the problem will continue, as the tiny, invisible flea eggs can become trapped in your carpet, or your pets' fur, or disgustingly, even your own bedding.